ICOS-Carbon-Portal/infrastructure/README.md

 Make sure `ansible-playbook` is on your path.
 Get the ansible-vault password from a colleague and place it in file `~/.vault_password`.

+## (Optionally) install just
+"Just is a handy way to save and run project-specific commands."

+Install it by following the instructions at https://github.com/casey/just

+Then navigate to infrastructure/devops and run

+    $ just _shim

+Once this done, there'll be an ```icos``` command that serves as a frontend CLI for all tasks in the infrastructure repo.
+Running the command without arguments will provide help.

+    $ icos

+As an example, the stiltweb.yml playbook can be run as

+    $ icos play stiltweb -DC

 ## Install java and scala